-To meet the latency requirements for Alert Production, we initially developed a relatively simple Machine Learning reliability model: a Convolutional Neural Network with three convolutional layers, and two fully connected layers.
+The Machine Learning reliability model applied to DP1 was developed with the aim to meet the latency requirements for Rubin Alert Production when executed on CPUs.
+Accordingly we developed a relatively simple model: a Convolutional Neural Network with three convolutional layers, and two fully connected layers.
 The convolutional layers have a $5 \times 5$ kernel size, with 16, 32, and 64 filters, respectively.
 A max-pooling layer of size 2 is applied at the end of each convolutional layer, followed by a dropout layer of 0.4 to reduce overfitting.
 The last fully connected layers have sizes of 32 and 1.
 The ReLU activation function is used for the convolutional layers and the first fully connected layer, while a sigmoid function is used for the output layer to provide a probabilistic interpretation.
 The cutouts are generated by extracting postage stamps of $51 \times 51$ pixels centered on the detected source.
 The input data of the model consist of the template, science, and difference image stacked to have an array of shape (3, 51, 51).
 The model is implemented using PyTorch (J. Ansel et al. 2024).
 The Binary Cross Entropy loss function was used, along with the Adaptive Moment Estimation (Adam) optimizer with a fixed learning rate of $1 \times 10^{-4}$ , weight decay of $3.6 \times 10^{-2}$ , and a batch size of 128.
 The final model uses the weights that achieved the best precision/purity for the test set.
 Training was done on the SLAC National Accelerator Laboratory () Shared Scientific Data Facility () with an NVIDIA model L40S GPU.

 The model was initially trained using simulated data from the second Dark Energy Science Collaboration () Data Challenge (DC2; (LSST Dark Energy Science Collaboration (LSST DESC) et al. 2021)) plus randomly located injections of PSFs to increase the number of real sources, for a total of 89,066 real sources.
 The same number of bogus sources were selected at random from non-injected DIASources.
 Once the LSSTComCam data were available, the model was fine-tuned on a subset of the data containing 183,046 sources with PSF injections.
 On the LSSTComCam test set, the model achieved an accuracy of 98.06%, purity of 97.87%, and completeness of 98.27%.
+As discussed in §5.8, the injections used to train this model version do not capture all types of astrophysical variability, so performance on the test set will not be representative for variable stars, comets, etc.